 It wasn't until men began joining the military around the First World War that public health officials realized how prevalent STDs really were.
-It's estimated that as much as 10% of the population of the US had syphilis in the mid-1910s.
+It's estimated that as much as 10% of the population of the US had a venereal disease in the mid-1910s.

 Capone never admitted where or when he got syphilis.
 Capone later told a doctor that he experienced fevers and sores for a time, but these symptoms went away, so he figured it was gone.
 In truth, this meant he had a form of syphilis that retreated into his body and began to attack his brain.

 Al Capone managed to avoid serious jail time until 1931 when he was finally convicted of tax evasion.
-He was sentenced to 11 years in prison and sent to the federal penitentiary in Atlanta, GA, in May 1932.
+He was sentenced to 11 years in prison and sent to a federal penitentiary.
 During the medical exam when he entered prison, Capone was diagnosed with syphilis of the nervous system, along with gonorrhea and a perforated septum from cocaine abuse.

 By the time Capone got to Alcatraz in 1934, his moods were erratic; he was lonely; and, because he was surrounded by the worst criminals the penal system had to offer, he felt as though he was never safe.
 He may have been right about his safety, however, because at one point, he was stabbed and sent to a local hospital for care.

 Mentally, he was increasingly disoriented and delusional.
 One moment, he thought he could end the Depression; the next moment, he thought he was speaking to God.
 Physically, he had a hard time walking and getting out of bed, and his speech was slurred.
-In 1938, Capone was put into a mental ward at Alcatraz, but when he got into a feces-throwing fight with another inmate, authorities realized they had to make a choice about his future in prison.
+After a few years in custody, Capone was put into a mental ward at Alcatraz, but when he got into a feces-throwing fight with another inmate, authorities realized they had to make a choice about his future in prison.
 He continued to be treated at the prison hospital, but there was no way to stop his decline.